kaievns/the-log/posts/lead/drafts/performance-vs-behaviour.md

   members in terms of their skill and knowledge.
 This person is focused on the team **inter-dependencies** and _behaves_ like a tech lead

-Again this is a rather simplistic structure just to demonstrate the point.
-But, I hope you get an idea of how it hinges together, and how it could be expanded to encompass the entire engineering department with all the necessary seniority levels.

-Also, I hope you have noticed the complete absence of the bottom line outcomes in this model, such as lines of code delivered, timelines, dollar figures, etc.
-That is because we are managing the _behaviours_ that lead to the outcomes, rather than the outcomes themselves.
+I hope it makes more sense now, and you can see how a person's behaviour is linked to their ability to enact each seniority level role.
+There is no bottom line KPIs in here, no lines of code, points per sprint shipped or anything like that.
+And yet, this system allows us to clearly delineate performance and seniority levels.

 ## Continuous performance management

 One of the biggest drawdowns of a factory style management systems with objective bottom line KPIs and annual performance reviews is the disconnection between what a person does and what their performance review says.
-It's bad enough that in creative industry a person's effort doesn't always reflects in the marketable results.
+It's bad enough that in creative industry a person's effort doesn't always reflect in the marketable results.
 But, giving a person "quantifiable" feedback months later when they can't even remember the details of what they did is exceptionally counter productive to their growth and development.

 In behavioural systems that approach just doesn't work.
 Behavioural feedback, in order to be effective, needs to be immediate.
 That is especially critical when a